From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Discussion

 \section{Discussion}

-We have presented a promising approach for zero- and few-shot NER for biomedical named entities.
-The main novelty of our approach is the transformation of the input and generation of BERT-compatible prompt for zero- and few-shot biomedical NER.
-Also, we show that the transformer network is able to learn and apply the given input to unseen classes.
-We show that pretraining a model on multiple datasets, containing a larger number of named entity classes, contributes to successful zero- and few-shot NER.
+We have introduced a promising approach for zero- and few-shot NER for biomedical entities The main novelty of our approach i is transforming the input to generate BERT-compatible prompts for zero- and few-shot bimedical NER. .
+We demonstrate that the transformer network is able to learn and apply the given input to unseen classes.
+Additionally, pretraining a model on multiple datasets with a larger number of named entity classes contributes to successful zero- and few-shot NER.

-The macro-average for zero-shot NER for PubMedBERT model is 39.66\%.
-Our results are better than many approaches presented in the general domain.
-For example, \citep{van2021zero} and \citep{aly2021leveraging} reported macro-average F1-score of 23\%, and \citep{nguyen2021dozen} reported macro-average F1-score of up to 30\% for zero-shot.
-Our method significantly outperforms most of these approaches, and in 100 shots it is relatively close to the performance of the method trained on the full dataset.
-Even much larger and more complex proprietary chatGPT models (GPT-4 based model) have been, to the best of our knowledge, reporting similar performance - F1 score of 41.8\% for exact NER matching in clinical NER \citep{hu2023zero}.
-The models used for chatGPT is about 1000 times bigger and much slower then the model we used (110 million parameters in BERT models, compared to 175 billion parameters in GPT-3.5 model used in chatGPT).
+The macro-average F1 score for zero-shot NER using the PubMedBERT model across the 9 tested classes is 35.44\%.
+If we exclude the class \textit{Dosage}, which exhibited markedly different performance compared to other classes, the macro-average score increases to nearly 40\%.
+Notably, our method outperforms many reported results in general domain zero-shot learning literature.
+For instance, \citep{van2021zero} and \citep{aly2021leveraging} reported macro-average F1-scores of 23\% and \citep{nguyen2021dozen} reported a macro-average F1-score of up to 30\% for zero-shot learning.
+Our method in the zero-shot regime significantly surpasses most of these approaches.

+To the best of our knowledge, even significantly larger and more complex proprietary chatGPT models (e.g. GPT-3.5 based models) have reported similar performance, with an F1 score of 41.8\% for exact Named Entity Recognition (NER) matching in clinical NER \citep{hu2023zero}.
+The models utilized for ChatGPT are approximately 1000 times larger and considerably slower compared to the models we employed (110 million parameters in BERT models, contrasted with 175 billion parameters in the GPT 3.5 model used in chatGPT).
 At present, hosting this proprietary model on consumer electronics is not feasible due to its extensive size, resulting in slow performance and significant costs associated with hosting.